-In order to ensure your employee referral program runs smoothly and efficiently for everyone involved, it’s important to educate your employees on your goals, the candidate persona, roles to prioritize and information on how they can effectively recruit referrals.
+In order to ensure your employee referral program runs smoothly and efficiently for everyone involved, it’s important to educate employees on your goals, the candidate persona, roles to prioritize and information on how they can effectively recruit referrals.

-Whether your employee referral program runs year round or is only implemented for certain high-priority roles, it’s important to provide your employees with the job description of the open role, an overview of the qualities you are looking for in the hire as well as some tips on how they can approach people in their network.
+Whether your employee referral program runs year round or is only implemented for certain high-priority roles, it’s important to provide employees with the job description of the open role, an overview of the qualities you are looking for in the hire as well as some tips on how they can approach people in their network.

 Also help employees share the role on their personal and business social media accounts by providing them with imagery, recruitment videos and written content tailored to different social media platforms.